Om-Saraykar/to-do-app/README.md

 - 🎨 Responsive and modern UI with Tailwind CSS
 - 🌈 Smooth animations and intuitive design
 - 🔄 Toggle task completion with a single click
-- 📅 Sort and filter tasks to manage your day better

 ## 🛠️ Installation & Setup